m-lab/ndt-server/spec/ndt7-protocol.md

 As regards ping and pong messages, a ndt7 server MAY send periodic ping messages during any test.
 Servers MUST NOT send ping messages more frequently than they would send textual messages.
-Clients SHOULD be prepared to receive ping messages.
-They SHOULD reply to such messages with pong messages containing the same payload.
+Clients MUST be prepared to receive ping messages.
+They MUST reply to such messages with pong messages containing the same payload, and they SHOULD do that as soon as practical.
 If a client is receiving too many ping messages in a specific time interval, it MAY drop them at random.
-A client MAY decide to ignore ping messages.
-Clients that are implemented in C would probably want to do that for simplicity.

 The server MAY initiate a WebSocket closing handshake at any time and during any test.
 This tells the client that either the specific